 Millen, C. M. Blue Bowl Down: An Appalachian Rhyme.
 Illus.
 Holly Meade.
 Cambridge, MA: Candlewick Press, 2004.
 In this lullaby, an Appalachian mother and child spend time in the evening preparing the dough for resting, just as they will do.
 The uncomplicated rhyme and bold collages pay tribute to one of life's simpler pleasures.

 Mills, Patricia.
 Until the Cows Come Home.
-North-South, 1993.
-Tinted photographs of rural scenes in West Virginia.
+New York: North-South, 1993.
+Tinted photographs show scenes on a farm in the West Virginia countryside.

 Moser, Barry.
 Good and Perfect Gifts: An Illustrated Retelling of The Gift of the Magi.
 Illus.
 Barry Moser.
 Boston: Little, Brown, 1997.
 See Appalachian Christmas Picture Books for summary.

 Pack and Banks.
 Alphabet books on Appalachian culture.
 See Fantasy and Concept Books that Contain Realism below.

 Parton, Dolly.
 Coat of Many Colors.
 Illus.
 Judith Sutton.
 New York: HarperCollins, 1994.
 "Dolly Parton's first book for children is based on her own childhood in the rolling Tennessee hills.
 When a little girl's mama makes her a coat out of rags, the other children at school laugh at her, but she soon learns that riches come in many forms."